 Over time, through sound treatment, the tinnitus becomes less noticeable.
-Similar to a violin being joined by a classical orchestra, you can still identify the sound of the violin, but it does not stand out.
-When you see a hearing care professional, they will help create a course of treatment that suits your needs.
+Similar to a violin being joined by a classical orchestra.
+You can still identify the sound of the violin, but it does not stand out.

+When you see a hearing care professionel, he or she will help create a course of treatment that suits your needs.
 The treatment goal is to manage your tinnitus.

-Gaining control, finding relief Our goal is to help you understand and gain control of your tinnitus rather than letting it take control over you.
-There is no cure for tinnitus, yet understanding tinnitus and how to manage it are the first steps in taking back control.
+Gaining control, finding relief

+Our goal is to help you understand and gain control of your tinnitus rather than letting it take control over you.
+There is no cure for tinnitus.
+Yet understanding tinnitus and how to manage it, are the first steps in order to take back control.

 No single approach works for everyone.
 You may need to try different combinations of techniques before you find out what works best for you.

-The benefits of sound You may find that listening to different types of sound can move your attention away from your tinnitus and provide relief.
-This is what your hearing care professional will refer to as sound therapy or a treatment plan.
+The benefits of sound

+You may find that listening to different types of sound can move your attention away from your tinnitus and provide relief.
+This is what your audiologist will refer to as sound therapy or a treatment plan.

 This can include:

 Hearing aids: small devices for the ears that amplify sound.
-More sound makes your tinnitus less noticeable.
+More sound makes your tinnitus stand out less.